 recallCombats the forgetting curveImproves ability to distinguish between conceptsMaximizes concentration and recall

-Use practice tests and quizzesSchedule reviews at 3, 8, 12, and 27 daysMix topics rather than blocking themStudy without any background noise
+Use practise tests and quizzesSchedule reviews at 3, 8, 12, and 27 daysMix topics rather than blocking themStudy without any background noise

 Key Takeaways